scd-appli/easy_loc/README.md

 - Dark/Light mode support.
 - Language support (French, English)
 - History of searched books.
-- Export history as a CSV file.
+- Export history to CSV, including library count, a list of associated PPNs, and the UNIMARC code 200 (derived from the first PPN of the list).
 - Share the history file.

 ### CSV Export